 Various procedural rules likewise mandate that the tribunal recognise the attorney-client privilege.
-See AAA Commercial Rule 31(c) ("The arbitrator shall take into account applicable principles of legal privilege, such as those involving the confidentiality of communications between a lawyer and client".); CPR Rule 12.2 ("The Tribunal is not required to apply the rules of evidence used in judicial proceedings, provided, however, that the Tribunal shall apply the lawyer-client privilege and the work product immunity".).
-It is important to note that, in international arbitrations seated in the United States, U.S. law on the attorney-client privilege may not be found to apply.
+See AAA Commercial Rule 31(c) ("The arbitrator shall take into account applicable principles of legal privilege, such as those involving the confidentiality of communications between a lawyer and client."); CPR Rule 12.2 ("The Tribunal is not required to apply the rules of evidence used in judicial proceedings, provided, however, that the Tribunal shall apply the lawyer-client privilege and the work product immunity.").